 Hollywood & Highland is both an intersection at the heart of Hollywood and the shopping complex, Hollywood & Highland Center at that location.
-There is so much to do at the intersection of Hollywood and Highland that you could easily spend a couple days right there within walking distance.
+There is so much to do at the intersection of Hollywood and Highland that you could easily spend a couple of days right there within walking distance.

 The Hollywood & Highland Center was the redevelopment project that was built up around Grauman's Chinese Theatre (now TCL Chinese Theatre) in 2001, sparking the renaissance of Hollywood as the center of LA glamour and nightlife.